JakeYu1212/Notes/ThePowerofHabit.md

 Creating successful organizations isn't just a matter of balancing authority.
 For an organization to work, leaders must cultivate habits that both create a real and balanced peace and, paradoxically, make it absolutely clear who's in charge.

 All those leaders seized the possibilities created by a crisis.
-During turmoil, organizational habits become malleable enought to both assign responsibility and create a more equitable balance of power.
+During turmoil, organizational habits become malleable enough to both assign responsibility and create a more equitable balance of power.
 Crises are so valuable, in fact, that sometimes it's worth stirring up a sense of looming catastrophe rather than letting it die down.

 But once a sense of crisis gripped Rhode Island Hospital, everyone become more open to change.